interstellar/starlight/starlight/doc/Protocol.md

 if that channel is not in an
 [Open](#open)
 state,
-or if `Amount` is higher than the party's balance in that channel.
+or if `Amount` is higher than the party’s balance in that channel.

 If valid,
 this command causes the agent to send a